If you know how to cut branches from a tall tree, you can save yourself a lot of costs.

-You may have done countless times as a kid, but you surely must realize that it is not as simple as just pushing a ladder against the tree trunk and climbing it nonchalantly (unless you do that for a living!).
+You may have done countless times as a kid.
+But you surely must realize that it is not as simple as just pushing a ladder against the tree trunk.
+And then climbing it nonchalantly (unless you do that for a living!).

-Bear in mind that you will need certain specialized tools such as a chainsaw and pruning tools once you are up there.
+Bear in mind that you will need certain specialized tools.
+This includes chainsaw and pruning tools once you are up there.